neondatabase/website/content/docs/introduction/manage-billing.md

 ## How to prevent further monthly charges to your account

 If you are on any of Neon's paid plans, you need to downgrade to the Free plan to avoid further monthly charges.
 You can do so from the [Billing](https://console.neon.tech/app/billing#change_plan) page in the Neon Console.
 Simply removing all Neon projects from your account will not stop the monthly fee associated with your plan.
 You will continue to be invoiced until you downgrade to Free.
-For example, if you are on the [Launch](/docs/introduction/plans#launch) plan, which has a base monthly fee of $19 per month, you will continue to be charged $19 a month until you downgrade to the Free plan.
+For example, if you are on the [Launch](/docs/introduction/plans#launch) plan, which has a base monthly fee of $19 per month, you will continue to be charged $19 per month until you downgrade to the Free plan.

 ## Delete your account